ghywel/placego/WHAT-WE-BUILT.md

 Everybody - The proof is in the seeing - You won't believe your eyes.
 Go find a m-series apple computer, run the app, and see for yourselves if i'm making all of this up.

+This is not meant as an invitation to get to know me - leave me alone.
+It is a public record of what I did and how I did it in my own words without the AI.

+Everybody - The proof is in the seeing - You won't believe your eyes.
+Go find a m-series apple computer, run the app, and see for yourselves if i'm making all of this up.

+Edit: The actual shader that is baked in to the app is now actually very old.
+It would probably be more awesome with an update.
+The first iteration probably took about 10 minutes to produce.
+The second iteration took a few eyeball glance-overs to check the UX worked properly.
+If you want an update I am not going to build it for you, you have to build it yourselves.
+Good luck.